Montana's 2nd congressional district

 After the release of the 2020 United States census results, Montana regained its 2nd congressional district.
 On November 12, 2021, Montana's Districting and Apportionment Commission approved a new congressional map in which the 2nd congressional district would cover the eastern portion of Montana, in a configuration similar to the 1983–1993 map.
 However, the state capital, Helena, which had historically been in the 1st district, was drawn into the 2nd district.

 Except for the city of Helena and some Native American areas like Big Horn County and part of longtime national bellwether Blaine County, the district is powerfully Republican.
-Overall, it is one of the most Republican district in the West, with a Cook Partisan Voting Index of R+15, and it voted for Donald Trump by nearly 27 percentage points in the 2020 presidential election.
+Overall, it is one of the most Republican districts in the West, with a Cook Partisan Voting Index of R+15, and it voted for Donald Trump by nearly 27 percentage points in the 2020 presidential election.